hericlesfsr/it-automation-scripts/README.md

 ---

 🚀 **Projects**
+Below are some of the automation tools included in this repository.

+---

+🔹 **Log Analyzer Tool**
+A lightweight CLI tool that scans system log files and extracts operational events such as errors, warnings, and failed login attempts.

+* **Features:**
+    * Log Parsing: Reads log files line by line.
+    * Error Detection: Counts occurrences of "error".
+    * Warning Detection: Identifies warning events.
+    * Failed Login Detection: Tracks authentication failures.
+    * Report Generation: Generates a structured `log_report.txt` summary.

+* **What I learned:**
+    * Text parsing in Python
+    * File reading and iteration
+    * Pattern detection in log files
+    * Report generation and file writing

+* **File:** `log_analyzer.py`

+---

 🔹 **Host Inventory CLI Tool**
 A lightweight command-line tool that collects basic system information from the local machine and generates a structured inventory report.